 Yes, a single bill will continue to come from your utility.

-No, residents and businesses can opt out without penalty during a 30-day opt-out period.
+No, account holders can opt out without penalty during a 30-day opt-out period.
 Opt-out notices are provided via USPS mail prior to the program commencing for eligible account holders.
 Simply return the opt-out notice within 30 days and your account(s) will not be included.
 Participating account holders may leave the program at any time without penalty.

 Your energy bill has two cost components – delivery and supply.
 The aggregation program only changes the supply component of your bill.
 The delivery portion of your bill is regulated and will not be affected.